mellson/rescript-intro/README.md

 ![Example calculator](media/calculator.png)

 This is how the example calculator looks like.
+This is a basic calculator that supports addition, subtraction, multiplication and division.
+To support these operations, the calculator is built around a simple state machine.
+There's a very basic state machine implementation in the `src/Machine.res` file.
+This allows you to create an instance of the state machine and use it to create the calculator.

 ## States

+The states we need for the example calculator is shown in the following diagram.